 It looks good, too.
 The tapered cone shape is classic, and not as much of a departure from the shape of the stock exhaust as the OP15 was; a lot like the stock exhaust went on a bit of a diet.
 Just like with the OP15 silencer and the headers themselves, I have not experienced a single issue with fit or finish with the AC1 silencer.
 The polished stainless steel remains bright and flawless and the included bolts and mounting hardware are tight and stay in place.

-I can’t stress how much of a fan I am of Lextek’s products.
-The quality rivals much more expensive brands, for a price they just can’t touch.
-With such a huge variety of headers, link pipes, silencers, and other exhaust components they have available, it’s easy to get the look and performance you want out of a custom exhaust, for virtually any bike, at the price point and complexity of install that works for you.
+I’m a big fan of Lextek’s products.
+The quality rivals much more expensive brands, for a price they can’t touch.
+With the huge variety of headers, link pipes, silencers, and other exhaust components they have available, it’s easy to get the look and performance you want out of a custom exhaust, for virtually any bike, at the price point and complexity of install that works for you.

 Cost, quality, and performance all come together into a package that seriously puts the heat on costlier brands like Akropovic, Leo Vince, and Yoshimura.